kayla-sison-126/personalWebsite/README.md

 This project is my **portfolio and blog** site that showcases who I am as a developer, creator, and student.
 It's filled with my personality and style!
 This site combines a charming interface with clear, navigable sections to provide insight into my experience, projects, and blog.

 > Designed to act as both a portfolio hub and a personal blog.
-### 🚧 **Currently in development — more features, content, and deployment coming soon!**
+### 🚧 **Currently in development: more features, content, and deployment coming soon!**

 ![Home GIF](src/assets/README/Home.gif)

 ## 🚀 Features
-- 🏠 **Home**: Parallax landing page using React Spring, site navigation section, and contact section implemented with EmailJS
-- 👩‍💻 **About**: Extended bio, technical skills, achievements, and photo gallery
+- **Home**: Parallax landing page using React Spring, site navigation section, and contact section implemented with EmailJS -**About**: Extended bio, technical skills, achievements, and photo gallery
-- 💼 **Experience**: Professional timeline + downloadable resume
+- **Experience**: Professional timeline + downloadable resume
-- 🛠️ **Projects**: Visual project showcase with descriptions
+- **Projects**: Visual project showcase with descriptions
-- ✍️ **Blog**: Writing space for sharing my reflections on professional experiences and projects
+- **Blog**: Writing space for sharing my reflections on professional experiences and projects
-- ❌ **Custom 404 Page**: Friendly error page for broken links
+- **Custom 404 Page**: Friendly error page for broken links

 ## 🧭 Page Overview